lucas-cegatti/hn_aggregator/README.md

 ## Endpoints

 To get the list of top stories access `/api/top_stories` it will return a paginated list with 10 results and a `next_page` field with the offset to get the next page.
-When the last page is reached the field `next_page` with have the value `end_of_page`.
+When the last page is reached the field `next_page` will have the value `end_of_page`.

+`next_page` can also be sent to the top_stories endpoint as a query parameter to fetch the next page, e.g., `http://localhost:4000/api/top_stories?next_page=$next_page`

 The websocket is implemented and the channel to join is `hn:top_stories` every update to the data is broadcasted via Endpoint.broadcast!/3.

-`next_page` can also be sent to the top_stories endpoint as a query parameter to fetch the next page, e.g., `http://localhost:4000/api/top_stories?next_page=$next_page`

 ## Telemetry
 Two telemetry events are executed: